swetha679/Advanced-C-Lab-Manual/module9.md

-EXP NO:11 C PROGRAM TO DISPLAY STACK ELEMENTS USING AN ARRAY.
+# EXP NO:11 C PROGRAM TO DISPLAY STACK ELEMENTS USING AN ARRAY.
+# NAME: SWETHA NIVASINI
+# REG NO: 2122240404345
 Aim:
 To write a C program to display stack elements using an array.
 Algorithm: